Essential Indian History Study Materials for Competitive Exams

 North India (Rajput Period) Overview After Harshavardhana, the Rajputs emerged as a powerful force in Northern India and dominated the Indian political scene for nearly 500 years from the 7th century.
 10 Importan

-The Background of the Delhi Sultanate Mohammad Bin Qasim invaded India in 712 AD and conquered Sindh which became the province of Omayyad Khilafat.
-First Turk Invasion-Mahmud Ghaznavi's Invasion (1000-27 AD): Sultan Mahmud of Ghazni
+The Background of the Delhi Sultanate Mohammad Bin Qasim's Invasion (712 AD) Mohammad Bin Qasim invaded India in 712 AD and conquered Sindh, which became the province of the Omayyad Khilafat.
+First Turk Invasion – Ma

-VIJAYANAGAR EMPIRE: 1336-1565 AD Vijayanagar kingdom and the city were founded by Harihar and Bukka (sons of Sangama) who were feudatories of Kakatiyas and later became minister in the court of Kampili.
-Vijayanagar kingdom lay in the Decc
+Foundation of the Empire Vijayanagar kingdom and the city were founded by Harihar and Bukka (sons of Sangama) who were feudatories of Kakatiyas and later became ministers in the court of Kampili.
+Vijayanagar kingdom lay in the De

-I. Bhakti Movement The Bhakti movement was based on the doctrine that the relationship between God and man is through love and worship rather than through performing any ritual or religious ceremonies.
-It was in South India for the first
+I. Bhakti Movement Core Belief The Bhakti movement was based on the doctrine that the relationship between God and man is through love and worship rather than through performing any ritual or religious ceremonies.
+Origin and G

 Shivaji: 1674-80 Born at Shivneri Fort in 1627.
 Father- Shahji Bhonsle, Mother-Jija Bai, ReligiousTeacher- Samarth Ramdas.
 Shivaji inherited the Jagir of Poona from his father in 1637.
 After the death of his guardian, Dadaji Kondadev, in